 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-If your loved one is currently in a skilled nursing facility under Medicaid, ask about Medicaid’s program called Money Follows the Person.
-It provides states with federal funding to help seniors move out of facilities like nursing homes and back into their own home or a loved one’s home.
+If you or your loved one are currently in a skilled nursing facility under Medicaid, one payment assistance option is the Medicaid program called Money Follows the Person.
+It provides states with federal funding to help seniors move out of facilities like nursing homes and back into their own homes or other living arrangements in their community.